datafeedsllc/gtfs_pro_opentripplanner/README.md

 # gtfs_pro_opentripplanner
-OpenTripplaner in docker works with gtfs.pro project
+OpenTripplaner in docker works with data from https://gtfs.pro